-The District and the College will receive state basic education apportionment funding through OSPI. pursuant to WAC 392-700-165 and according to the procedures set forth below:
+The District and the College will receive state basic education apportionment funding through OSPI, pursuant to WAC 392-700-165 and according to the procedures set forth below:

-1. Each eligible student that meets the requirements of Section K. can be claimed for state funding using the following FTE calculation:

-a.
-For college level classes, the student's FTE is determined by the enrolled college credits.

-i.
-Fifteen (15) college credits equal 1.0 FTE.
+- 1. Each eligible student that meet the requirements of Section K can be claimed for state funding using the following FTE calculation: - a.
+For college level classes (100 level and above), the student's FTE is determined by the enrolled college credits. - i.
+Fifteen (15) college credits equal 1.0 FTE. - ii.

-375 376 377 ii.
 Students enrolled in less than fifteen (15) credits will be reported as a partial FTE.
-The FTE reported will be calculated by dividing the number of enrolled credits by fifteen (15).

-378 379 380 iii.
-Enrollment in college classes over fifteen (15) college credits is limited to 1.0 FTE.

-381 382 iv.
-Enrollment in state approved vocation college level classes and taught by a certified vocation instructor can be claimed for enhanced vocational funding as a vocational FTE.

-383 384 b.
-For below 100 level classes,
+The FTE reported will be calculated by dividing the number of enrolled credits by fifteen (15). - iii.
+Enrollment in college classes over fifteen (15) college credits is limited to 1.0 FTE. - iv.
+Enrollment in state approved vocation college level classes and taught by a certified vocation instructor can be claimed for enhanced vocational funding as a vocational FTE. - b.
+For below 100 level classes, - i.

-i.
 The student's FTE is based on the Program total planned hours of instruction.
-Provided that the Program's annual calendar shows at least nine hundred (900) total planned hours of instruction, a student enrolled in a below 100 level class, can be claimed as a 1.0 FTE.
+Provided that the Program's annual calendar shows at least nine hundred (900) total planned hours of instruction, a student enrolled in a below 100 level class, can be claimed as a 1.0 FTE. - ii.

-- ii.
 After claiming a student's below 100 level class enrollment for three months, a student must show academic progress by either earning an indicator of academic progress identified in WAC 392-700-015(14) or a credential identified in WAC 392-700-015(11). - iii.
 Enrollment in below 100 level classes cannot be claimed for enhanced vocational funding. - 2.
 The Program standard reimbursement rates are the statewide average annual non-vocational and vocational rates as determined by OSPI pursuant WAC 392-169-095. - 3.
-Distribution of funding will be as follows: - a.
-The District will retain seven (7) percent of the basic education allocation. - b.
+Distribution of funding will be as follows:

+- a.
+The District will retain seven (7) percent of the basic education allocation - b.
 The College will receive ninety-three (93) percent of the basic education allocation. - c.
-The College will submit invoices to the District within two (2) weeks of the P223 being accepted by the District.
+By October 1, the District shall provide a written schedule to the College identifying the dates that the College shall submit invoices for reimbursement to the District.
 Invoices will correlate to the enrollment reported monthly on the P223-1418 form submitted by the College to the District.
-Invoices must be submitted to the Open Doors point-of-contact Debra Knickerbocker or her successor. - d.
 The District shall remit payment within thirty (30) days of the receipt of an invoice, except for the final payment for the year which will be made by October 31.
+Payment will be contingent upon the College's submittal of all required reports as defined in Section L.3. - d.
+The District shall remit payment within thirty (30) days of the receipt of an invoice, except for the final payment for the year which will be made by October 31.
 Payment will be contingent upon the College's submittal of all required reports as defined in Section M.3. - 4.
-The District may report and retain Special Education funding from OSPI for eligible students receiving special education services.
-The College will indicate who is receiving SPS IEP services on the monthly report so that SPS knows for whom to submit the additional FTE to OSPI.
-SPS will retain the additional reimbursement for the students they are serving. - 5.
+The District may report and retain Special Education funding from OSPI for eligible students receiving special education services. - 5.
 The Program may provide transportation for students but additional funds are not generated or provided. - 6.
 Program students enrolled in a state-approved K-12 transitional bilingual instructional program pursuant to WAC 392-160 can be claimed by the District for bilingual enhanced funding.
+Funding may retained by the district if the district is providing the services or passed through to the college if the college is providing the services.